-A new partnership that to brings creatives and marine climate scientists together to explore the impact of climate change in the Arctic and Scotland through climate data and stories.
+Ocean ARTic is a partnership aims to brings creatives and marine climate scientists together to explore innovative ways tell the story through climate data of the impact of climate change in the Arctic and Scotland.

-This new partnership, funded by Creative Scotland and led by MASTS, has been established in a pivotal year for climate change negotiations at CoP26, and the start of the UN Decade of Ocean Science for Sustainable Development (2021-2030).
+Funded by Creative Scotland and led by MASTS, this work was established in a pivotal year for climate change negotiations at CoP26, and the start of the UN Decade of Ocean Science for Sustainable Development (2021-2030).

-The Ocean ARTic project runs until March 2022, with the following key components:
+The Ocean ARTic project commenced in April 2021 and runs until March 2022, with the following key components:

 Ocean ARTic is bringing art and marine science together to look in depth at how climate change is affecting the Arctic and, in turn, Scotland.